Skip to main content

 The Chesterfield flea market is great for picking up a bargain or finding a long-lost valuable antique or two.
 It is open on Thursdays from 9 to 4.

-If you want a double whammy of market fun, the High Road Food Hall at New Mills is open from 5.30 to 7.30 pm on Thursdays.
-Check out the artisanal foods, local beers, breads, locally sourced meat and much more.
-Other markets are Bakewell on Mondays (9-4), Ashbourne on Thursdays and Saturdays (both 9-4) and Wirksworth on Tuesdays (9-2).
+If you want a double dose of market fun, the High Road Food Hall at New Mills is open from 5:30 to 7:30 pm on Thursdays.
+You can check out the artisanal foods, local beers, breads, locally sourced meat, and more.
+Other markets are Bakewell on Mondays (9-4), Ashbourne on Thursdays and Saturdays (both 9-4), and Wirksworth on Tuesdays (9-2).

 As holiday cottages have such well-equipped kitchens, why not plan a few meals from fresh, deliciously tasting local produce?
 Spend an hour or two browsing the stalls at a Peak District Farmers market in